Marburg speech: Reaction

 The speech made Hitler furious, and on Hitler's orders, Propaganda Minister Joseph Goebbels attempted to suppress it.
 However, parts of it were printed in the Frankfurter Zeitung, narrowly avoiding the increasingly invasive censorship by the government.
 Also, copies of the speech were circulated freely within Germany and to the foreign press.
 Papen told Hitler that unless the ban on the Marburg speech was lifted and Hitler declared himself willing to follow the line recommended by Papen in the speech, he would resign and would inform Hindenburg why he had resigned.
 Afterward, Hindenburg gave Hitler an ultimatum — unless Hitler acted immediately to end the disorder in Germany — he would declare martial law and hand the government to the army.

 Two weeks later, on the Night of the Long Knives, the SS and Gestapo murdered Hitler's enemies within the NSDAP as well as various past friends, associates of people that could not be killed directly, and several conservative opponents of the Nazi regime.
 During this blood purge Jung, von Bose, and Klausener were also murdered.
 Papen's office was ransacked and he himself held under house arrest but his life was spared.
 After the purge, Hitler formally accepted Papen's resignation as Vice Chancellor.
 Papen subsequently served as ambassador to Austria and later served as ambassador to Turkey during the war.

 During the Nuremberg Trials, Papen, who was one of the main defendants, cited the Marburg speech as evidence of his distance from the excesses of the Nazi government of the time.
-In the end, Papen was acquitted.
+In the end, Papen was acquitted, but he was subsequently sentenced to eight years' hard labour by a West German denazification court.
+He was released on appeal in 1949.
+Until 1954, Papen was forbidden to publish in West Germany, and so he wrote a series of articles in newspapers in Francoist Spain, attacking the Federal Republic from a reactionary Catholic position in much the same terms that he had attacked the Weimar Republic.